Imanol Machuca

-Imanol Javier Machuca (born 15 January 2000) is an Argentine professional footballer who last played as a winger for Argentine Primera División club Vélez Sarsfield, on loan from Fortaleza.
-He represented Malaysia at international level; however, he is currently suspended from all football related activities after being sanctioned by FIFA in September 2025.
+Imanol Javier Machuca (born 15 January 2000) is an Argentine professional footballer who plays as a winger for Argentine Primera División club Independiente.
+He represented Malaysia at international level; however, the documents proving his Malaysian ancestry were later found to have been forged.

 Career

 Early career

 Machuca started his career in Roldán with San Lorenzo.
 Spells soon followed with El Porvenir del Norte and Sportivo Matienzo, which preceded him joining the system of Talleres.

 Unión Santa Fé

 In 2018, after a trial with Vélez Sarsfield, Machuca completed a move to Unión Santa Fe.
 After two years in the reserves, he was promoted into the first-team squad in October 2020 under manager Juan Manuel Azconzábal; penning pro terms on 28 October.
 Machuca made his senior debut on 29 October during a Copa Sudamericana second stage first leg home defeat to Emelec, as he replaced Juan Manuel García with two minutes left.